USEPA/CMAQ/README.md

 ####  Example Images extracted from IOAPI files.

 The following images show the ozone column at three different resolution for the same date.
+The image were created form output files by using eighteen months of data from the TOMS ftp site.

 1. 10 by 22.5 degree Lat/Lon Resolution (default values) currently used in OMI data file under **CCTM/src/phot/inline**.